Xotic750/math-trunc-x/README.md

 ### `module.exports(value)` ⇒ <code>number</code> ⏏

-This method clamp a number to min and max limits inclusive.
+This method returns the integer part of a number by removing any fractional digits.

 **Kind**: Exported function
 **Returns**: <code>number</code> - The truncated number.